ymolists/website/src/routes/blog/ephemeral-dev-envs.md

 ![Running Prometheus using our local companion app on Gitpod](../../../static/images/blog/ephemeral-dev-envs/screenshot.png) _Look at us running [Prometheus](https://github.com/prometheus/prometheus) on Gitpod using our [Local Companion App!](https://www.gitpod.io/blog/local-app)_

-## Are ephemeral, cloud development environments the future?
+## Are ephemeral, cloud developer environments the future?

 Gitpod and GitHub Codespaces are leading the way in this new future -- one where friction is removed from the developer experience, so that developers are always ready-to-code.

-We’d be interested to hear your thoughts, would you switch to a cloud development environment?
+We’d be interested to hear your thoughts, would you switch to a cloud developer environment?
 Why, or why not?

 ### Join us for the ride!